lukas-krecan/ShedLock/README.md

 Tested with MySql, Postgres and HSQLDB, should work on all other JDBC compliant databases.

 #### Warning
-**Do not manually delete lock row or document from DB table or Mongo collection.** ShedLock has an in-memory cache of existing locks so the row will NOT be automatically recreated until application restart.
+**Do not manually delete lock row or document from DB table.** ShedLock has an in-memory cache of existing locks so the row will NOT be automatically recreated until application restart.
 If you need to, you can edit the row/document, risking only that multiple locks will be held.
 Since 1.0.0 you can clean the cache by calling `clearCache()` on LockProvider.